| ACADEMICS | Additional Learning Opportunities | Study Away

 We encourage you to spend time studying away or participating in international service-learning programs.
 As a Worcester State student, you will be able to choose among short-term, faculty-led programs and longer term programs that involve travel abroad for a summer, a semester, or an academic year to places like Africa, Asia, Latin America, the Pacific, the Middle East, or Europe.
 Our membership in the National Student Exchange, an extensive domestic exchange network, increases the number of experiences in which you can participate.
 Cross-cultural experiences give you a broader perspective and a greater maturity and readiness to accept cultural differences.
 In fact, data shows that students who participate in study away programs have higher graduation rates, higher GPAs, and are more employable upon graduation.
 On average, they also take home higher salaries.
 Program Options You can choose to study way in one of more 60 countries in the world for as short as a week or as long as an academic year—or longer.

 WSU Short-term Faculty-Led Programs.
 Faculty-led programs are short-term trips (1 to 3 weeks) led by WSU faculty members.
 They integrate international travel and field research with classroom experience.
-Programs run in January, March, May, and June.
-Popular destinations include Morocco, Nicaragua, Costa Rica, and France.
+Programs run in January, March, May, June, and December.
+Popular destinations include the Dominican Republic, Morocco, Nicaragua, Costa Rica, and France.

 WSU Exchange and Partner Programs.
 You can study abroad at exchange partner institutions in the Czech Republic, China, England, Portugal, South Korea, and Thailand for a semester or academic year while paying Worcester State University tuition and fees.